 EECS introduces students to major concepts in electrical engineering and computer science in an integrated and hands-on fashion.
 As students progress to increasingly advanced subjects, they gain considerable flexibility in shaping their own educational experiences.

-All EECS students* begin with a series of two required introductory subjects, exploring electrical engineering and computer science fundamentals by working on such concrete systems as robots and cell phone networks and systems.
+All EECS students* begin with a choice of an introductory subject, exploring electrical engineering and computer science fundamentals by working on such concrete systems as robots and cell phone networks and systems.

 Students gain understanding, competence, and maturity by advancing step by step through subjects of greater and greater complexity: